Today’s post is all about sustainable and eco living. I’m going to talk about 3 super simple green living tips that anyone can do right now.

 Eco Living Tip #3: DIY Home Products

-Did you know that you can DIY laundry detergent, hand soap, home cleaners, perfume, toners, lotions, air fresheners and other common household products?
+Did you know that you can DIY laundry detergent, hand soap, home cleaners, perfume, toners, shampoo/conditioner, lotions, air fresheners and other common household products?

 I’ve written about my DIY zero waste laundry detergent recipe before, and I think it’s a great example.
 I’ve also talked about my recipe for an all purpose home cleaner before.

 Some people get it into their heads that they need harsh chemical cleaning solutions in order to “get the job done.”
 But think about it, these products didn’t always exist.
 Things like febreeze, separate lotions for hand, body, face, surface cleaners, stain removers, separate solutions for wiping glass vs. wood, etc. Many of these products exist simply because marketing campaigns have convinced us that we need them.
 Though modern advertising has convinced otherwise, the truth is, natural ingredients and substances, can be just as effective at cleaning as their chemical counterparts.

 But DIYing home products is an age-old art that’s been around for a long time.
 Once again, I think that returning to simplicity, or simpler times, is the solution we need.

 Why DIY Eco Friendly Cleaning Products Are Awesome

 Most commercial products contain a list of nasty chemicals that are very damaging to the environment.
 Factory run-off where these products are made leech into the ground and pollute waterways.
 This process also happens when we throw the product away, and it gets sent to a landfill.
 Residues leak out and once again cause pollution.
 Discarded home cleaning products, and their factory production are also a significant source of air pollution in urban areas.